mel-edo/pipetui/README.md

 - History navigation with ↑/↓ plus persistent storage between runs
 - Editing with ←/→, Home/End, Ctrl+A/E/U, Backspace/Delete
 - Status line showing exit code and key bindings; quit with `Esc` or `Ctrl+C`
+- Live streaming of process output instead of waiting for command completion

 ## Build & Run